 Children with Special Educational Needs are more likely to be excluded than their non-SEN peers.
-In 2016/17 nationally, pupils with identified Special Educational Needs (SEN) accounted for almost half of all permanent exclusions and fixed period exclusions.
-In this year nearly 77% of children in schools for excluded pupils have recognised special educational needs or disability (SEND).
+In 2016/17 nationally, pupils with identified Special Educational Needs (SEN) accounted for almost half of all permanent exclusions and fixed period exclusions1.
+In this year nearly 77% of children in schools for excluded pupils have recognised special educational needs or disability (SEND)2.

-- DfE SfR Permanent and fixed-period exclusions in England: 2016 to 2017, published 19 July 2018. - CSN Policy Briefing 'Alternative provision to social exclusions: IPPR Making the Difference: Breaking the link', published 3 Nov 2017.
+1 DfE SfR Permanent and fixed-period exclusions in England: 2016 to 2017, published 19 July 2018.